 In our lifetime, we are given two sets of teeth, one which lasts us for our early childhood (six months to 11 years of age) and another, more durable and complex, which lasts us for the rest of our lives.
 It’s nature’s way of adapting to our growth and our changing function as we grow.

 Even if we did nothing to help, our baby teeth would fall out on their own.
 And it’s not the adult teeth ‘pushing’ them out.
-The phenomenon of tooth exfoliation (loss of baby teeth) and tooth eruption (teeth coming through) is very controversial amongst the researchers of oral biology, but it seems to be a sort of pre-programmed process which takes place only if all the factors involved come together just at the right time.
+The phenomenon of tooth exfoliation (loss of baby teeth) and tooth eruption (teeth coming through) is very controversial amongst researchers of oral biology, but it seems to be a sort of pre-programmed process which takes place only if all the factors involved come together just at the right time.
 The baby teeth slowly start to lose their root lengths (the roots resorb or dissolve) while at the same time the adult teeth underneath slowly grow up towards the surface, moving, but also growing their roots at the same time.
 This wonderful mysterious process is not 100% fail-proof.
 It can also go wrong, some teeth do not erupt and become impacted (stuck).
 Some baby teeth ‘forget’ to fall out.
+It is important to protect children’s teeth during sports activities with a child mouthguard to help prevent injury and ensure healthy teeth.

 Our new adult teeth can also grow other things